Keibert Ruiz Player Props: Nationals vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 12th in the league with a collective nine strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Angels pitching staff ranks 19th in MLB.

-- The Angels' 4.05 team ERA ranks 11th across all league pitching staffs.
+- The Angels have the seventh-ranked team ERA across all league pitching staffs (3.86).

-- Angels pitchers combine to rank 13th in baseball in home runs allowed (10 total, 1.1 per game).
+- Angels pitchers combine to surrender the ninth-fewest home runs in baseball (10 total, 0.9 per game).

-- The Angels are sending Ohtani (1-0) to make his third start of the season.
+- Canning will make his first start of the season for the Angels.

-- The right-hander last appeared in relief on Tuesday, when he tossed 2/3 innings against the Washington Nationals while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.